 On the paradise of Maui, hiking is a particularly popular pastime.
-A terrific approach to spend quality time with the family and gain a new view of the stunning nature is to go hiking in Maui.
+Going hiking in Maui is a terrific approach to spend quality time with the family and gain a new view of stunning nature.

 While Maui is renowned for its wonderful snorkeling, tourists shouldn’t ignore its unique paths.

-Hopefully, you should be able to add a few more excursions to your island itinerary using this list.
+Hopefully, you can add a few more excursions to your island itinerary using this list.